MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

 This program asks user for choosing a food product in a local database and searches for an healthy alternative.
 The user could back up each result in the local database to read it later.

-Data comes from Open Food Facts (OFF) french database (requested via the OFF search API).
+Data in local database comes from Open Food Facts (OFF) french database (requested via the OFF search API).
 The retrieved json data are parsed, reorganized and inserted in the local database.

 Features
 --------
-I. A user would like to choose a food product in order to obtain an healthy substitution.
+I. A user could choose a food product in order to obtain an healthy substitution (Main menu choice 1-).

     I.1 Load data :
         I.1.1 Requests the OFF search API (see response.json_).

         I.1.2 Reorganized json responses (see valid_product.json_):

-            * Keeps only products dict and makes one big list with all of them valid (= has the required fields).
+            * Keeps only products dictionaries and makes one list with all of them valid (= has the required fields).
             * Selects and translates categories (often in english in OFF search API responses).

-        I.1.3 Inserts in the database.
+        I.1.3 Inserts in the local database (see Installation section below for more information).

-    I.2 User Interface :
+    I.2 User Interface (terminal) :

-        ?????
-Propose searching for a food product substitute (see I.2) OR displaying recorded favorites (see III).
         I.2.1 Display numbered food products categories and ask user for choosing one.
 Then display numbered food products (belonging to the chosen category) and propose choosing one or going back to the categories choice.

-        I.2.2 Compare the chosen food products to those having the same category(ies) to find a substitution (i.e with a lower nutriscore).
+        I.2.2 Compare the chosen food products to those having the same "compared_to_category" field to find a substitution (i.e with a better Nutri-Score).

-        I.2.3 Display the result : infos about the food product to be substituted --> infos about the substitute.
+        I.2.3 Display the substitution results : infos about the substituted food product and infos about the substitution food(s) found.

 II.
-A user would like to back up a food product substitution in order to keep it in memory as a favorite.
+A user could back up a food product substitution in order to keep it in memory as a favorite.

-        * When a substitution result is display (see I.2.3), propose recording it in the database.
+        * User Interface (terminal) : when substitution results are displayed (see I.2.3), it proposes for recording in the database.

 III.
-A user would like to get back his food product substitution favorites in order to read informations without repeating the research.
+A user could get back his food product substitution favorites in order to read information without repeating the research (Main menu choice 2-).

-        * Display recorded substitution results (infos about the food product to be substituted and infos about the substitute).
+        * User Interface (terminal) : displays recorded substitution resumed results and it proposes for displaying more infos about one of them.

 INSTALLATION
 ============
-1) Install MySQL SGDB + Modify DB_PARAM dict (in config.py) to replace it with your database connection parameters.
+1) Install MySQL SGDB and then dodify DB_PARAM dict (in config.py) to replace it with your database connection parameters.
-2) Create the database by executing /Data_loading/pur_beurre_db_creation.sql (see Physical Data Model local_db_PDM_).
+2) Create the database by executing database_managers/pur_beurre_db_creation.sql (see Physical Data Model local_db_PDM_).
-3) Run : (UNIX) python3 -m main (DOS) py main.py
+3) Run the code source main.py file : (UNIX) python -m main (DOS) py main.py
 4) Usage: [-h|--help] [-ld|--load_data] [-p|--page PAGE] [-v|--verbose]

 Requirements